 Prior to his diagnosis, Adam had been ill, off and on, for approximately 10 months-with the occasional bloody stool and adnominal cramping that came and went.
 And to the doctor he came and went, multiple times.
-He saw several different physicians, until one came to the realization "we better get to the bottom of things."
+Indeed, he saw several different physicians, until one came to the realization "we better get to the bottom of things."
 Of course, getting to the bottom of things meant a colonoscopy.
 Suspicions gave way to evidence; the diagnosis of Crohn's was now an easy one to make.

 With faithful use of prednisone and Asacol (and whatever), Adam soon returned to "normal."
 Prednisone was tapered off, Asacol use continued, his health steadily improved . . . until it didn't.
-Later in the year, 2005, Adam had a major flare up that landed him in the hospital.
+Later in the year, 2005, Adam had a major disease flare that landed him in the hospital.
 His Crohn's had become complicated by abscess formation.
 But thanks to the miracle of modern medicine, Adam gradually improved-so much so that his health was stable enough to follow through on his plan to study abroad.
 He left for Mexico in August, 2005, at the age of 19.

-Mexico is the land of abdominal cramping, and sure enough, while in Mexico, Adam's symptoms again came and went.
-Overall, during his four month stay in Mexico, he described his health as "rocky."
+As we all know, Mexico is the land of abdominal cramping.
+And, sure enough, while in Mexico, Adam's symptoms again came and went.
+Overall, during his four months stay in Mexico, he described his health as "rocky."
 Even though he faithfully continued his Asacol, Adam experienced two major "flares," one of which landed him in the hospital.
-Yes, it was a struggle, and thanks to a much-awaited visit from Mom, and the supply of Asacol she brought, Adam was still able to complete his study abroad.
+Yes, it was a struggle, and thanks to a much-anticipated visit from Mom, and the supply of Asacol she brought, Adam was still able to complete his study abroad.

 After returning from Mexico, Adam's health generally stabilized.
 A year and a half after returning home, and a few flares later, he graduated from college with a degree in Business and a minor in Spanish.
 At this point in time, Adam was 21 years old.
-He was feeling pretty good about life and his health, and faithfully continued to take Asacol to control his symptoms . . . until six months after graduation.
+He was feeling pretty good about life and about his health, and faithfully continued to take Asacol to control his symptoms . . . until six months after graduation.

-In December, 2007, three years following his initial diagnosis, Adam found himself becoming rapidly ill over a period of two days.
+In December 2007, three years following his initial diagnosis, Adam found himself becoming rapidly ill over a period of two days.
 On the evening of day two, he lost consciousness.
 His mom rushed him to the hospital.
 He was admitted and appropriately treated.

-Three days later, after multiple I.V.'s to correct his dehydration, along with aggressive steroid therapy to control his GI inflammation, Adam was once again on his feet.
+Three days later, after multiple I.V.'s to correct dehydration, along with aggressive steroid therapy to control his GI inflammation, Adam was once again on his feet.
 Feeling much better, he was well enough to be discharged from the hospital.
-But when he left, he left a changed man-determined to fight his disease in a different way.
+But when he left, he left a changed man.
+He would continue taking this Crohn's medication, believed to have been changed from Asasol to Pentasa, but he was determined to fight his disease in a different way.